Introduction to ORM?

 - Queries via ORM can be written irrespective of whatever database one is using in the back end.
 This provides a lot of flexibility to the coder.
 This is one of the biggest advantages offered by ORMs.

-- This are available for any object-oriented language so it is not only specific to one language.
+- These are available for any object-oriented language, so it is not only specific to one language.

 Examples to Implement